Euchie23/SquidStack/Fluctuations/README.md

 > 📌 To download: Right-click the link → "Save link as..."
 > If your browser tries to save it as a `.txt` file, simply rename the extension to `.csv` before saving.

-> 📌 To download: Right-click the link → "Save link as..." → If your browser tries to save it as a `.txt` file, simply rename the extension to `.csv` before saving.

 ---